David McCormack: Other 1990s bands

 McCormack was moonlighting in other bands during the 1990s, which formed in and around Custard's practice rooms.
-The Cows from 1993 (later styled as COW or C.O.W. – for Country Or Western) had Thompson and Robert Moore on bass guitar; as well as Maureen Hansen on vocals, Susie Hansen on vocals and Mark Lowry (twin brother of John Lowry) on bass guitar by 1995.
+The Cows from 1993 (later styled as COW or C.O.W. – for Country or Western) had Thompson and Robert Moore on bass guitar; as well as Maureen Hansen on vocals, Susie Hansen on vocals and Mark Lowry (twin brother of John Lowry) on bass guitar by 1995.
 COW released Beard in June 1996.
-In 2006, McCormack and Moore collaborated on a new COW single called "The Chicken Dance" with Rob Hirst of Midnight Oil on drums.

 McCormack, Moore and Thompson recorded with Robert Forster (ex-The Go-Betweens) for his second solo album, Calling from a Country Phone, released in 1993 and toured with Forster as Silver Backwash.

 Frank 'n' Stein from 1995 had Moore and McCormack join with his brother Dylan McCormack (ex-Biro) and Ian Wadley.
 Miami, also from 1995, had Maureen Hansen (also in COW and McCormack's then girlfriend), Nick Naughton on drums and Medew.
 Miami released two CDs: Costume of Sand (March 1997) and Feel the Seed (1998).
-Computor was another collaboration between McCormack and Moore, which was electronic sounding and released a tape called Floppy Disk.
+Computor was another collaboration between McCormack and Moore, which was electronic sounding and they released a tape called Floppy Disk.

-The Modern Day Lover
+2000–2017: Solo releases, The Titanics, and The Polaroids

-After the break-up of Custard in 2000, McCormack formed The Titanics with Emma Tom (newspaper journalist for The Australian) and Thompson and film-maker, Tina Havelock Stevens.
-The Titanics released Size Isn't Everything (2000) and Love Is The Devil (September 2000).
+Around the break-up of Custard, McCormack formed The Titanics circa 1999/2000 with his then wife Emma Tom, Glenn Thompson and film-maker, Tina Havelock Stevens.
+During their three year run, they had at least seven releases: Their debut album Size Isn't Everything (2000), and its three other alternate variations, and their last album Love Is The Devil (September 2000) which spawned two singles: Set The Controls For The Heart Of The Sun (2000) and Shoulda (2001).

-Following the break-up of The Titanics McCormack went solo, releasing a CD of electronic doodlings called The Matterhorn (2001) then recruited a backing band called The Polaroids.
-David McCormack and The Polaroids have released two albums, Candy (2002) and The Truth About Love (2004) as well as a few singles and a DVD entitled Save Dave.
+In 2001, McCormack released a solo album of electronic songs The Matterhorn.